 Going for the obvious is an honest choice and it’s good for the search engine results page.

-Potential clients don’t think ‘I need a new website – I better type a random colour and animal into a search engine’, they’ll search for what they need.
+Potential clients don’t think ‘I need a new website – I better type a random color and animal into a search engine’, they’ll search for what they need.

 So it’s good to have what you do in your name: it provides clarity in a world of attention scarcity.